ZelTroN-2k3/lexikotron/documentation/README.txt

   - Display a letter per page

 ### TODO
-- Make it compatible with PrestaShop 1.5
+- Make it compatible with PrestaShop 1.5 and 1.6
 - Add active on current letter

 ## License